Χαῖρε!

 • March 2024.
 Patrick Giamario (UNC Greensboro), “Rule by not-knowing: The philosophical sorcery of the Noble Lie.”
 Western Political Science Association Conference.
 Vancouver, BC.

 • May 2021.
 Daniela Cammack (UC Berkeley), “Representation in Ancient Greek democracy.”
 Graduate Student Political Theory Workshop.
-Evanston, Illinois.
+Evanston, IL.

 • April 2021.
 Gaye Ilhan Demiryol (Bogazici University), “Truth-telling as world-building.”
 Midwest Political Science Association Conference.
-Chicago, Illinois.
+Chicago, IL.

 Teaching